Blue1993/BAPA/README.md

 ```

 # Train
-In order to train the model, label information is required, so the `dataset.pkl` file created for prediction needs to be regenerated as follows.
+The label information is needed for training the model.
+You can generate `dataset.pkl` file as follows.
 ```
 python get_descriptors_occurrence_count.py -i input_list_count_train.txt -o ./data/dataset/dataset.pkl
 ```